Pearls Before Swine by Stephan Pastis for June 13, 2016

 25. Missing large

-Ginny Premium Member almost 8 years ago
+Ginny Premium Member over 8 years ago

 I have both a landline and a cell phone.
 Use the cell phone when out of the house (but only a few people have the number) and the landline for the rest which has caller identification.
 If the number is unfamiliar or from some peculiar out-of-state place I simply hit “talk” immediately followed by “off”.
 Works beautifully and takes 1 second.